 The licence also sets out the mixing zone for the recycled water release.
 A mixing zone is the area in which the water quality of the creek may be affected by the discharge and aquatic life may be impacted.
 The zone sets the area for water quality monitoring activities.

-Western Water has not detected any adverse events in the creek as a result of our discharge.
+Greater Western Water has not detected any adverse events in the creek as a result of our discharge.
 Nonetheless, the plant upgrade will see further improvement to the quality of recycled water produced at Gisborne and this will reduce the mixing zone – particularly for phosphorus and nitrogen.
 At the highest discharge volume rate, expected around 2035, the mixing zone would still be much less than it is today.

 Because Jacksons Creek is subject to low flows, studies have found that the addition of recycled water can have an overall positive benefit on the waterway.
 This will be further investigated in the environmental risk assessment for the upgrade.